 from ListOperators import op

 def F(x_stream):

-return op(f, x_stream)
+return op(square_elems, x_stream)

-Function F operates on its input stream in the same way that function f operates on its input list; however, F creates an agent that updates the output stream when the input stream is changed whereas the output of f is not automatically changed when its input is changed.
+Function F operates on its input stream in the same way that function square_elems operates on its input list; however, F creates an agent that updates the output stream when the input stream is changed whereas the output of f is not automatically changed when its input is changed.

 # Create a stream.